 “Yeah, she was getting on my case for never… But, I mean, you could have told me sometime without me having to… one way or the other…” Abruptly Sano turned his face toward Saitou and looked him straight in the eye, his fists clenching as if for a fight.
 The idiot was always ready for a fight, even in the middle of a scene like this.
 Whatever kind of scene this was.
 He managed to get his question out fairly levelly, though: “What exactly do I mean to you?”

-The heart that had already clenched now seemed ready to stop beating.
+The heart that had hastened unduly now seemed ready to stop beating.
 After so many weeks of separation, after so emphatically denying what Saitou wanted and parting with him so cavalierly, was Sano really here — could he really be here, now, asking a question like this?
 Saitou found his own voice surprisingly, disturbingly subdued as he said, “You came all the way here to ask me that?”

 “Yeah.”
-Sano’s tone was similarly quiet, almost a whisper.
+Sano’s tone was similarly soft, almost a whisper.
 And his answer to this question, Saitou thought, also provided an answer to another Saitou could have asked, had he been inclined to wonder.
 Sano added a little more strongly, “And I want the truth, Saitou.”

 “Um, whenever you fucking felt like it?”
 It was the same glare as always, wonderfully hot and direct; but there was a look of desperation to it as well that demanded the truth in more forceful terms even than Sano’s words had.
-Not that Saitou was really inclined to play with him at the moment — not when Sano’s mere, unexpected presence had already brought more lightness into Saitou’s day, whatever had been going on with that woman notwithstanding, than anything had since the transfer.
+Not that Saitou could possibly want to play with him at the moment — not when Sano’s mere, unexpected presence had already brought more lightness into Saitou’s day, whatever had been going on with that woman notwithstanding, than anything had since the transfer.
 Not when he might have a chance to get back what he’d let go, to return to the happiness he’d had and lost.

 “What impression have you been under all along?” he wondered quietly.